RunarSmith/volund/Readme.md

-# **Volhund** - The Forge for Modular and Containerized Workspace Tool
+# **Volund** - The Forge for Modular and Containerized Workspace Tool

-Volhund is an open-source utility designed to provide a **modular, containerized workspace** environment for pentesting, hacking, DevSecOps, and more.
+Volund is an open-source utility designed to provide a **modular, containerized workspace** environment for pentesting, hacking, DevSecOps, and more.
 Built with **flexibility and reproducibility** in mind, it leverages Podman (should be docker compatible), WSL, and Ansible for seamless setup and configuration on Windows systems.

 Volund is inspired by the legendary Norse blacksmith Völundr—a master artisan whose forge was said to craft weapons and artifacts of divine power